 I believe the two greatest goals in word choice are to be clear and concise.
-Certainly, there are people who pride themselves on reading a convoluted passage dozens of times in order to understand it.
-However, if a piece needs to read multiple times for basic comprehension, the writer has grossly failed at her sole responsibility, which is to communicate.
+Certainly there are people who pride themselves on reading a convoluted passage dozens of times in order to understand it.
+However, if a piece needs to be read multiple times for basic comprehension, the writer has failed at his or her primary responsibility, which is to communicate.

 How to Make the Best Possible Word Choices

-- Jargon: I love Star Trek but I have no idea what all the techno-babble means.
-However, it’s necessary to the story, otherwise characters would be saying things like “That thing that makes our starship go is broken.”
-However, sometimes jargon is used ineffectively and causes confusion for the reader.
+- Jargon: I love Star Trek, but I have no idea what most of the techno-babble means.
+However, it’s necessary to the story, otherwise characters would be saying things like, “That thing that makes our starship go is broken.”
+Beware: sometimes jargon is used ineffectively and causes confusion for the reader.
 Use it wisely and with caution (and make sure it’s necessary).

-- Loaded language: language is considered loaded when it’s designed to evoke a particular emotional response from the audience through manipulation.
-It usually involves twisting the truth and is a favorite practice among politicians and pundits.
-If you have to rely on manipulation to make a point, maybe your point is not worth making.
+- Loaded language: Language is considered loaded when it’s designed to evoke a particular emotional response from the audience through manipulation.
+It usually involves twisting the truth and is a favorite practice among politicians, pundits, and charlatans.
+If you need to rely on manipulation to make a point, maybe your point is not worth making.

-- Specificity: vague, obscure writing is meaningless.
+- Specificity: Vague, obscure writing is meaningless.
 The trick is to strike the right balance between being specific and providing too much detail.
 For example, you might give a character a star-shaped birthmark below her right ear.
 That’s specific.
-However, long fingernails on a middle-aged woman are so common, the detail may be too general and therefore meaningless.
+However, long fingernails on a woman are so common, the detail might be too general and therefore meaningless.

-- Be natural: language is most clear when it sounds natural.
-If the reader has to trip over his tongue to get through a paragraph, your text is in trouble.
-A great way to make sure the prose is natural is to read it aloud.
+- Be natural: Language is most clear when it sounds natural.
+If readers have to trip over their tongues to get through a paragraph, your text is in trouble.
+A great way to make sure the prose flows naturally is to read it aloud.

 Every Word Matters

 How much effort do you put into choosing the right words for your writing?
 Have you ever spent days, weeks, even months, in search of the perfect word?
-Do you often consult with the thesaurus?
+How often do you consult the thesaurus?
 Share your word-choice adventures by leaving a comment, and keep writing!